Print

 1. Preheat the oven to 425°F.

 2. Wash and pat the Brussels completely dry with a kitchen towel.
-Trim the bottoms and discard any outer leaves that look wilted/gross.
-Halve all the Brussels.
+Trim the bottoms and discard any wilted outer leaves.
+Cut the Brussels in half and place on a rimmed baking sheet.

-3. Place the Brussels on a large rimmed baking sheet, drizzle with the oil, and season with salt and pepper.
-Toss to coat evenly.
-Arrange in a single layer (see note below) and roast until crispy and dark brown, 25 to 30 minutes, tossing once halfway through cooking.
+3. Drizzle with the oil, season with salt and pepper, and toss to coat evenly.
+Arrange in a single layer (see note below).
+Roast for 15 minutes, toss the Brussels, and continue baking until crispy and mostly dark brown, 10 to 15 minutes more.

 Notes